Marta Welander - Executive Director

 With a professional background as an auditor, Josh is a qualified accountant (ACA) who has previously worked for 2 of the big four accountancy firms.
 He now works in practice and has a wealth of experience gained at several organisations in areas including strategic planning, corporate/management accounting and internal controls.
 He acts as a Trustee for another charity which focuses on research into mental health and wellbeing.
 He holds a first-class bachelor’s degree in economics from the London School of Economics.

 Naz has been working with refugees and asylum seekers in various capacities throughout the UK and Europe since 2006.
 She has worked with individuals as well as within communities and refugee camp settings.
 Through her work, she has gained extensive knowledge regarding the issues and challenges faced by this vulnerable group.
 She has worked with various organisations, including the Refugee Council/UK, British Red Cross, International Federation of Red Cross, France Terre d’asile, Afghan Association Paiwand, Safe Passage, Second Tree (based in Greece) and Hopetowns.
-Naz has been involved in a variety of research studies with Refugee Rights Europe since November 2016 and is currently working as a consultant for the organisation.
+Naz has been involved in a variety of research studies with Refugee Rights Europe since November 2016.
 She is committed to making a positive change to the lives of refugees and asylum seekers by ensuring their basic Human Rights are upheld, as well as empowering and encouraging them to achieve their full potential.

 Mark currently works on the EU's humanitarian response to the refugee crisis.
 In previous roles in the Foreign and Commonwealth Office and the European Parliament he has worked on strategy to support human rights defenders and on developing human rights standards.
 He has worked with civil society and industry to develop human rights due diligence policies in the mining sector and to develop the first human rights standards and oversight mechanisms for the private security sector working in conflict environments.
 Aside from knowledge of human rights and humanitarian issues Mark also has some background in multilateral negotiations, particularly at EU level as well as through the UN and OECD on business and human rights issues.